wing5wong/artisan-whs-static/source/_news/Jared & Reeve achieve good results at Dance Nationals.blade.md

 date: 2018-10-25
 description: "Whanganui's Junior Dancesport couple, Jared Sim & Reeve Watson, can be very proud of their results from NZ Champs..."
 featured-image:
-excerpt: "Whanganui's Junior Dancesport couple, Jared Sim & Reeve Watson, can be very proud of their results from this yearâ€™s NZ Champs."
+excerpt: "Whanganui's Junior Dancesport couple, Jared Sim & Reeve Watson, can be very proud of their results from this year’s NZ Champs."
-gallery-image-1:
-gallery-image-2:
-gallery-image-3:
-gallery-image-4:
-gallery-image-5:
+image_gallery:

 ---

 <p class="BasicParagraph"><strong>&ldquo;Whanganui's Junior Dancesport couple, Jared Sim (WHS student) and Reeve Watson, can be very proud of their results from this year&rsquo;s New Zealand Championships held in Hamilton over Labour weekend,&rdquo;</strong> says their Dancesport coach, Mark Glastonbury.</p>